hashicorp/terraform-provider-vsphere/website/docs/r/folder.html.markdown

 The `vsphere_folder` resource can be used to manage vSphere inventory folders.
-The resource supports creating folders of the 5 major types - datacenter folders, host and cluster folders, virtual machine folders, datastore folders, and network folders.
+The resource supports creating folders of the 5 major types - datacenter folders, host and cluster folders, virtual machine folders, storage folders, and network folders.

 Paths are always relative to the specific type of folder you are creating.
-Subfolders are discovered by parsing the relative path specified in `path`, so `foo/bar` will create a folder named `bar` in the parent folder `foo`, as long as that folder exists.
+A subfolder is discovered by parsing the relative path specified in `path`, so `foo/bar` will create a folder named `bar` in the parent folder `foo`, as long as that folder exists.

 ## Example Usage

 The basic example below creates a virtual machine folder named `terraform-test-folder` in the default datacenter's VM hierarchy.

 ```hcl
 data "vsphere_datacenter" "dc" {}